MnCSSJ4x/GalagaRevisited/README.md

 # Galaga Revisited

 Build using pygame. \
-Start the game using driver.exe\
+Start the game using driver.exe. \
 Enjoy